tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 9) **When you are ready to submit your abstract**, click "Submit for Technical Review."
 This will send the manuscript to the organizers of your session, who will review it for relevance.
 You will receive a confirmation email and the status of the manuscript will say "in pre-submission review." **The deadline for the TDWG program to complete this step is 26 March 2018 23:59 UTC**.

 10) The organizers may accept or reject your submission, or may send feedback requesting changes, or suggest submission to a different session.
 Note that if a submission is returned to you for changes, its status will return to Draft.
 Only authors will have access to the abstract until you make changes, and redo steps 8 and 9.
-This may require more than one cycle of revision. **Every effort will be made to accept abstracts by 9 April or as soon as possible thereafter.**
+This may require more than one cycle of revision.
+Please use track changes to make it easier for editors to see where you have made changes to the abstract.
+Accept or reject suggestions by editors using track changes. **Every effort will be made to accept abstracts by 9 April or as soon as possible thereafter.**

 11) **Once the abstract is accepted**, the 'Submit to the journal' button becomes visible in the ARPHA Writing Tool.
 You need to click this button and go through a checklist of submission steps.